 Bone-anchored hearing aid (BAHA): Combining a sound processor with a small titanium fixture implanted behind your ear, this unique system allows the bone to transfer sound to your functioning inner ear instead of via your middle ear.
 A 2017 study found that individuals with unilateral hearing loss achieved significant improvements in speech-in-noise ability for both CROS and BAHA hearing aid systems, with no difference between the two methods.

 Cochlear implant: This is a small implanted electronic device used in cases of severe to profound hearing loss that can’t be treated with hearing aids.
 An external portion sits behind your ear with a second element surgically placed under the skin.
 The device works by bypassing damaged hair cells in your inner ear and directly stimulating the auditory nerve to send information to your brain.
-The MED-EL USA Synchrony cochlear implant system for single-sided deafness and asymmetric hearing loss was approved by the FDA in July 2018.
-This cochlear implant helps address issues that other hearing devices for unilateral hearing loss can’t, including localizing sound and the ability to hear in noisy environments.

 If you’re experiencing hearing loss in one ear, it’s important to speak to a licensed hearing professional right away.
 In some cases, treating the underlying cause can resolve hearing loss.
 Even when hearing loss is permanent, working with an audiologist to find the most optimal treatment option will help you adjust to this major change and live life to the fullest.